-Prayer lists add unique functionality to Faithlife.com.
+Prayer lists add unique functionality to Faithlife Groups.
 Here’s a quick primer on what they can do, and how to get the most out of them.

 Setting user permissions

-Faithlife offers five levels of access, and empowers you to set privacy settings for each that suite your group’s unique needs.
+Faithlife Groups offer five levels of access, and empowers you to set privacy settings that suite your group’s unique needs.
 In the group settings panel, determine which members will be permitted to connect to group prayer lists, create and share new prayer lists, and remove requests.

 Regarding prayer lists, you have three decisions to make: